 You have the option to add a remote start feature with this auto security system.
 The remote can start your car, and you can avoid getting into a freezing cold vehicle in the winter or a sweltering hot car in the summer.
 The engine runs for a few minutes or until you insert your key.
 If someone attempts to put the car into gear without a key in the ignition, the vehicle immediately turns off.

 The PWD701 comes with two remotes.
-Each remote has four basic buttons that operate the keyless entry and trunk-release features.
+Each remote has four basic buttons controlling keyless entry and trunk-release features.
 However, both are optional.
 They don't come with system at this price.
 This means if you don't opt for the keyless entry and trunk release, those buttons are useless and the remote is only useful for arming and disarming the alarm.
-It's also just a one-way remote, which means that the alarm doesn't transmit any signals to remote to alert you to anything.
+The remote is also one-way – the alarm doesn't transmit any signals to remote to alert you to anything.
 So, this means you have to investigate every car alarm siren to make sure it isn't your car annoying the neighborhood.

-The Pyle PWD701 is a simple, yet affordable car alarm that has many add-ons to help you customize it to fit your needs.
+The Pyle PWD701 is a simple, yet affordable car alarm with options for expansion and compatible features.
 It lacks the two-way communication and many of the sensors of high-end car alarms, but it does come with anti-carjacking and a very loud siren.